 Not only will arranging a furniture donation help provide a helping hand to those in need but you will be taking steps against climate change.

-The British Heart Foundation (BHF) – one of the main charities that collect furniture – has stated that they save 71,000 tonnes of items going to waste a year, including 180,000 sofas.
+The British Heart Foundation (BHF) – one of the main charities that collect furniture – saves 71,000 tonnes of items going to waste a year, including 180,000 sofas.
 By avoiding the landfills BHF estimates that they have been able to save 135,000 tonnes of CO2 emissions being released into the atmosphere.

 What are the charities that collect furniture I can donate to?

 There are multiple charities that collect furniture throughout the UK with a free collection service, rehoming it to a good cause.

 Local organisations such as NewStarts, which receives funding from Big Issue Invest, often know their local area’s needs.
 To donate you can either drop by the depot Monday-Friday or arrange a collection with one of their volunteers on 01527 882410.
 Drivers decide based on the condition of the item whether it can be collected.

 All proceeds will go to the operation of food banks, computer recycling, and a newly found debt advice service.